-- Are abandoned in hospitals or are awaiting foster care placement. - Are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations. - Are living in emergency or transitional shelters. - Are living in motels, hotels, trailer parks, or camping grounds due to the lack of alternative accommodations. - Are sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason. - Have a primary nighttime residence that is a public or private place not designed as a regular sleeping accommodation for human beings. - Lack a fixed, regular, and adequate nighttime residence.
+Are abandoned in hospitals or are awaiting foster care placement.

+- Are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus, or train stations.
+The principal or their designee may refuse a visitor or terminate a visit in circumstances where the visit's duration or visit frequency interferes with the delivery of instruction or in any other way disrupts the educational environment. - Are living in emergency or transitional shelters. - Are living in motels, hotels, trailer parks, or camping grounds due to the lack of alternative accommodations. - Are sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason. - Have a primary nighttime residence that is a public or private place not designed as a regular sleeping accommodation for human beings. - Lack a fixed, regular, and adequate nighttime residence.